-Are you looking for the best things to do in Cappadocia for an upcoming holiday?
-Or maybe you just want some inspiration for future travel plans?
-Cappadocia, also known as ‘land of the beautiful horses’, is a magical place that you should visit at least once in your life!
-And while it’s one of the number 1 honeymoon destinations, it’s also an amazing place to get in some quality time with your friends, or like I did with your mom :).
+Cappadocia, also known as ‘land of the beautiful horses’, is a magical place in Turkey that you should visit at least once in your life!
+And while it’s one of the number 1 honeymoon destinations, it’s also an amazing place to get in some quality time with your friends, or like I did with my mom :).

 In this article I will give you the lay down of the best things to do in Cappadocia and what you can expect from your time here!